SolemmaLLC/ClimateStudioDocs/docs/annualGlare.rst

 .. _Scene Assets: sceneObjects.html

-Please note that at this point, ClimateStudio does not support annual glare calculations that consider the use of dynamic shading systems.
+As of v2.0, ClimateStudio supports annual glare calculations that consider the use of dynamic shading systems.

 If you have not done any lighting simulations in ClimateStudio, it is recommended that you go through the `Lighting Model Setup video tutorial`_ (5 minutes) followed by a video tutorial specifically focused on `Annual Glare Analysis.`_
 The Rhino file used in the tutorials is available for `download.`_